-The International Chamber of Shipping (ICS) has gathered a list of all the reasons why people want to work at sea as a seafarer.
+This is the list of reasons to work at sea that have gathered by International Chamber of Shipping (ICS) why people want to work as a seaman or seafarer.
 What do you think?
 Are they valid or is there something they have missed?

 What skills you need to have a successful career at sea

 According to studies, there is a set of characteristics which combine to make the perfect seafarer.

 - Hunger: Hunger is a key element in succeeding in the seafaring career.
 Hunger is what makes a candidate go ‘all out’ – to obtain and retain the job.
 A drive to keep on learning and growing shapes seafarers.

 - Boldness: Seafaring is not for the shy, intimidated and fearful.
 A seafarer needs to possess courage and boldness as the job requires stepping out of the comfort zone – rather often.

 - Adaptability: Seafarers work with varying cultures and must be willing and able to adapt to connect and work effectively.

 - Think on Your Feet: A seafarer needs to be independent and able to respond fast and well.

 - Good Command of English: A good seafarer ought to possess a good command of written and spoken English.